TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-alerts-monitoring-alerts.md

 ## **Recommended Steps**

-1. To view the health state in the portal, click the region that you want to view in the Region management tile.
+1. To view the health state in the portal, click the region that you want to view in the Region management tile
-1. View the health state of infrastructure roles and of resource providers by following steps to [view and manage component health state](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-health#view-and-manage-component-health-state).
+1. View the health state of infrastructure roles and of resource providers by following steps to [view and manage component health state](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-health#view-and-manage-component-health-state)
-1. [View active alerts](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-health#view-alerts) for each Azure Stack region is available directly from the Region management blade.
+1. [View active alerts](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-health#view-alerts) for each Azure Stack region available directly from the Region management blade
-1. You can also integrate an [external monitoring solutions with Azure Stack](https://docs.microsoft.com/azure/azure-stack/azure-stack-integrate-monitor).
+1. You can also integrate an [external monitoring solutions with Azure Stack](https://docs.microsoft.com/azure/azure-stack/azure-stack-integrate-monitor)

 ## **Recommended Documents**